-Dolphin watching tours at Lovina Beach remain one of the main nature attractions of this quiet and laidback coastal town in North Bali.
-What this black sand beach lacks in features when compared to the beaches around the island’s south, it makes up for with its frequent sightings of dolphin pods that favour these calm waters.
-Back in the days, every sunrise, local fishermen in traditional outriggers set out for their daily catches in the bay, and so did the dolphins.
+Dolphin watching off the coast of Lovina is the main attraction of the laidback coastal town in North Bali.
+You can expect frequent sightings of pods that favour these calm waters.
+Back in the days, every sunrise, local fishermen in traditional outriggers set out for their daily catches in the bay – so did the dolphins.

-This unique kinship between humans and dolphins developed over time – hunting pods led local fishermen to where schools of sardines and mackerels, and likewise, dolphins joined in for a frenzy following the cast nets.
-Occasionally, the cetaceans would breach the surface to check out on the action above.
-Fishermen now regularly take visitors for a dolphin watching ride to see their aquatic friends from up closer.
+Hunting pods led local fishermen to areas with schools of sardines and mackerels, and a unique kinship between humans and dolphins developed over time.
+The cetaceans also joined in for a frenzy following the cast nets.
+Occasionally, they would breach the surface to check out on the action above.
+Nowadays, fishermen can take you on a ride to see their aquatic friends from up close.

 - Highlights Of Bali Full-Day Tour

-Several hotels in Lovina, such as Dolphin Beach Bali and The Lovina, can arrange for dolphin watching tours through their guest activities or concierge, in collaboration with the local fishermen who also provide their outriggers for rides.
-Tickets vary, ranging from USD 14.50 (IDR 200,000) and USD 18 (IDR 250,000) per person, but mostly depending on the number of participants per trip (to cover fuel expenses, and sometimes chum or regular fish food for fun feeding).
-A boat seats up to five or six.
+Most hotels in Lovina can arrange for dolphin watching tours through their concierge, in collaboration with the local fishermen who also provide their outriggers for such rides.
+Ticket prices vary and mostly depend on the number of participants per trip (to cover fuel expenses, and sometimes chum or regular fish food).
+A motorised outrigger can seat up to 5 or 6 passengers.

-A typical morning starts off at the coast around 05:30 – you’ll have to get up early, and the guys are usually on-time, ready and waiting with their boats.
-Life vests included, you board and set out in the bay just before the sun rises.
-The boats are all motorised, usually getting you far out within minutes.
-At sea, the engine is stopped and the waiting game begins.
-At times, breaching dolphins can be seen immediately right as your boat reaches the open waters.
+A typical morning at the coast starts before sunrise – you’ll have to get up early as the guys are usually on-time, waiting on shore with their boats.
+After donning life vests, you board and head out into the bay.
+The boats can often get you out within minutes.
+At sea, the engines are stopped and the waiting game begins.
+At times, you can see breaching dolphins right after your boat reaches the open waters.

-You can glimpse several different species of dolphins, but most frequent are the dark-skinned spinner dolphin (Stenella longirostris) which visit Lovina’s bay all year round.
+You can often see several different species of dolphins in Lovina.
+The dark-skinned spinner dolphin (Stenella longirostris) are the most frequent, which visit Lovina’s bay all year round.
 Avoid rides between the months of February and April, when gusty weather becomes unfavourable for both the piloting fishermen and the dolphins themselves.
-A dolphin watching tour at Lovina Beach usually lasts up to half an hour.
+A dolphin watching tour at Lovina Beach usually lasts half an hour.
 Back at the shore, be ready to be confronted by friendly peddlers offering woodcarvings and whatnot.

-At one point in the recent past, the increasing popularity of the dolphin watching tours at Lovina Beach led to somewhat crazy chasing scenes by many boat operators in the bay, as they all sped from one point to another at the most slightest sighting of a pod.
-This sparked concern over the aquatic mammals’ welfare, therefore the local government set rules and coastal conservation in place, establishing proper conduct among the local fishermen, for the environment and their own good.
+In the past, the increasing popularity of the dolphin watching tours at Lovina Beach led to somewhat crazy chasing scenes by irresponsible boat operators in the bay, as they all sped from one point to another at the slightest sighting of a pod.
+This sparked concern over the aquatic mammals’ welfare, therefore the local government put stern rules and coastal conservation efforts into place, establishing proper conduct among the local fishermen, for the environment and their own good.